Lumorti/strangerLights/README.md

 Features:
  - can do words or patterns
  - can set presets to quickly swap between patterns
+ - comes with 5 preset patterns, including a Tetris sequence and a bouncing light
  - can change how long the LEDs spend on/off

 ### Dependencies